Rosa-Kang/flymango/README.md

 . npm i body-parser : to POST request
-. npm i cors : Cross Origin Resource Sharing : a middleware to Connect/ Express . npm i express : a framework for creating the Routing of our application . npm i mongoose : to create models of our POST
-. npm i nodemon : auto reset the server
+. npm i cors : Cross Origin Resource Sharing : a middleware to Connect/ Express . npm i express : a framework for creating the Routing of our application . npm i mongoose : to create models of our POST Schema . npm i nodemon : auto reset the server
 . npm i bcryptjs jsonwebtoken